Pepryan/openstack-resource/README.md

 - and many more

 ### Tech used
-- Vanilla javascript, HTML, CSS
+- Javascript, HTML, CSS
 - python
 - flask

-### Feature Development
+- matplotlib
-- Picture plot allocation only listing instance on destination host ("instance to move" will be on development)
+- No Database required (just use txt, csv and json for storing data)

 ### Development
 Clone this repo to your machine